priyaganapathy/DemoQA/README.md

 # DemoQA

-Step 1 : Unzip the DEMOQA file
+Step 1 : Unzip the DEMOQA folder

-Step 2 : Give 'npm install' to install node package Step 3 : The unzipped file has 'studentFormSteps.js' Step 4 : Run this test file which has 3 scenarios by giving 'npm run test'
+Step 2 : Give 'npm install' to install node package

+Step 3 : The unzipped file has 'studentFormSteps.js'

+Step 4 : Run this test file which has 3 scenarios by giving 'npm run test'